walker/coordinate-translation/readme.md

 }
 ```

-Which will return the objects with the new locations on the same index within the collection object as you provided.
+This will return the objects with the new locations on the same index within the collection object as you provided.